FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 ---

 ### **Epic: Browser Extension**
-*Goal: Integrate the learning experience directly into the student's existing web-based academic workflow.*
+*Goal: Integrate the learning experience directly into the student's existing web-based academic workflow, with enhanced FPTU portal integration for verified students.*

 #### **Story: Extension for Document Extraction**
 **As a** student, **I want** a browser extension that can extract academic info from my university portal, **so that** I can easily import it into RogueLearn.